DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "....**Human**!"

 Huge demon roar could be heard.
-With a scorn on her face Fairin raisen her right hand.
+With a scorn on her face Farin raisen her right hand.
 Shamshir, which just now cut off demon's fingers, was pointing toward demon neck.

 "Jeanne-sama, go ahead first."

-"Fairin!"
+"Farin!"

 "Its body is strong and thick.
 Which has bad affinity with guns.